If you’re aware of dramatised entrepreneurial shows in the US, this might ring a bell.

 The concept of Royalty originally had its roots in the mineral mining sector during the the mid 1900’s.
 Companies faced a lack of options to sufficiently fund their operations and capital expansion initiatives.
 Thus Investors begun to pile up on NPI royalty (Net profits interest) which delivered upfront capital in exchange for a fixed % of future mineral profits.
 Whilst the concept grew in commercialisation during the 1980’s, it wasn’t until the last decade that it emerged as a popular financing alternative for technology companies- right about when Shark Tank hit the air…

-So it’s fair to say that not all entrepreneurs on the show bite and as we’ve discovered, this may well be because of its lighter track record in comparison to the more traditional methods that‘ve been active for decades.
-But look, I get it.
-You’re probably sitting in your two-bedroom apartment in Sydney and couldn’t care less about the US – ok so answer the following:
+So it’s fair to say that not all entrepreneurs on the show bite and as we’ve discovered, perhaps because of its lighter track record in comparison to more traditional and well used priced offers.

-In the meantime and with all that said, you’re probably expecting me to hit you with “ So what is Royalty Financing, and is it a better route to take as a founder or investor?
-Instead I’m going to illustrate it for you using the above example, one thats based on a real offer aired on the show a couple years ago.
+With all that said, you’re probably expecting me to hit you with “ So what is Royalty Financing, and is it a better route to take as a founder or investor?
+Instead, I’m going to illustrate this for using the above example — one that is based on a real offer aired on the show in 2019.

 But in any case, heres a quick synopsis: